The 16 best spot treatments for acne, according to dermatologists | CNN Underscored

 “When used sparingly, products that include clay such as SkinCeuticals’ Clarifying Clay Mask will penetrate the blemish and dry out the pore, bringing everything to the surface,” Nichols says.

-This drugstore gel lives up to the hype — it is proven in reducing acne breakouts by 87% within 12 weeks.
-Targeting clogged pores and inflammation, the treatment features a prescription-strength acne fighting ingredient that both reduces signs of blemishes while preventing new ones from forming.
+This drugstore gel lives up to the hype — it's proven to reduce acne breakouts by 87% within 12 weeks.
+Targeting clogged pores and inflammation, the treatment features a prescription-strength acne-fighting ingredient that both reduces signs of blemishes and prevents new ones from forming.

 Murad’s acne spot treatment is rich in salicylic acid, the derm-approved ingredient that is a master in repairing damaged skin.
-This AM and PM gel is extremely fast-acting and ideal for all skin types.
+This morning and night gel is extremely fast-acting and ideal for all skin types.

 Skin care maven Dr. Dennis Gross’ Acne Eliminating Gel truly does it all.
 Packed with active ingredients like salicylic acid, niacinamide and monk’s pepper, the product is proven to lessen redness and inflammation while simultaneously unclogging pores to prevent future blemishes.

-“BHAs work on the skin’s surface and inside the pore — it’s suitable for normal to oily skin which are prone to bumps, clogs and blemishes,” Nichols says.
-“Salicylic acid is a BHA, and my favorite product containing this is the SkinCeuticals Blemish & Age Defense which is great for spot-treating blemishes and is safe to use all over the face.”
+“BHAs work on the skin’s surface and inside the pore — it’s suitable for normal to oily skin that's prone to bumps, clogs and blemishes,” Nichols says.
+“Salicylic acid is a BHA, and my favorite product containing this is the SkinCeuticals Blemish + Age Defense, which is great for spot-treating blemishes and is safe to use all over the face.”

 Skinfix’s renowned spot treatment is clinically proven to reduce and prevent breakouts by helping to reset the skin’s pH level while also cleansing and treating the skin with ingredients like salicylic and azelaic acid.